 The Company entered into an Administration Agreement with the Advisor to provide administrative services to the Company.
 For providing these services, facilities and personnel, the Company will reimburse the Advisor for the Company's allocable portion of overhead and other expenses incurred by the Advisor in performing its obligations under the Administration Agreement, including rent, the fees and expenses associated with performing compliance functions and the Company's allocable portion of the costs of compensation and related expenses of the Company's chief compliance officer and chief financial officer and their respective staffs.
-For the three months ended March 31, 2012 and 2011, \$0.3 million was charged to operations under this agreement.
+For both the three months ended June 30, 2012 and 2011, \$0.2 million was charged to operations under the Administration Agreement.
+For both the six months ended June 30, 2012 and 2011, \$0.5 million was charged to operations under the Administration Agreement.